ceshine/ceshine-hugo/content/post/20191216-text-annotation-1/index.md

 You might ask, why build your own tool?
 Why not just use Excel or open-source/proprietary tools?
 There are several reasons:

 1. The Excel UI is not necessarily the best fit for test reading and annotation.
-1. You have do all the data management inside Excel, including shuffling, sampling, or splitting the dataset.
+1. You have to do all the data management inside Excel, including shuffling, sampling, or splitting the dataset.
 All of them are tedious manual labor and prone to errors.
-1. Open source tool can be overly complicated for your use case, and also requires a lot of work to customize.
+1. Open-source tools can be overly complicated for your use case, and also requires a lot of work to customize.
 1. You might not want to pay for the proprietary tool if the scale of your annotation work is relatively small.
 1. Learning — you can see this as an opportunity to practice and improves your web development skills.
 (More details in the next section.)

 The customized annotation tool I built does these things:

-1. Manage user sessions — uses signed cookies to identify users, provide different set of pairs for annotation, and keep track of annotated pairs.
+1. Manage user sessions — uses signed cookies to identify users, provide different sets of pairs for annotation, and keep track of annotated pairs.
-1. Editable annotations — users can submit the results, make some changes afterwards, and submit again.
+1. Editable annotations — users can submit the results, make some changes afterward, and submit them again.
 No duplicated entries will be generated.
-1. Each submit is stored in a csv file, with a timestamp field — you can easily pick out annotations from a specific time range that could be problematic.
+1. Each submission is stored in a CSV file, with a timestamp field — you can easily pick out annotations from a specific time range that could be problematic.
-1. Automatically pick a score based on the model prediction — the annotator only need to adjust the model prediction.
-Also it gives you an idea how the model performs on unseen entries.
+1. Automatically pick a score based on the model prediction — the annotator only needs to adjust the model prediction.
+Also, it gives you an idea of how the model performs on unseen entries.

 {{< figure src="screenshot.png" caption="Our Annotation Interface.
 Need some work aesthetically, but useful enough IMO." >}}